1066509/logistic_growth/README.md

 ## Discussion
 The linear model we have created for the data set is able to estimate the initial population size, rate of growth and carrying capacity parameters.
-However, since this is only an estimate, we observe that the function, when plotted alongside the data set, does not exactly align with the position of the data's logistic growth curve.
-This estimate still creates the same overall sigmoidal shape as the data set itself, though.
-We would expect that the linear model will not match the pattern in the data set exactly, since it is only an estimation.
+From the plot of this model alongside the data, we can see that this estimate creates the same overall sigmoidal shape as the data set itself and runs through the data points of the data set.
+Therefore, it provides a good estimate of the parameters of the data.

 When we simulate what the data would do if we had exponential growth, we find that the population size at t=4980 is much higher than the the population size under logistic growth.
 The logistic growth curve has reached the carrying capacity at t=4980, whereas the population under simulated exponential growth has been able to continue multiplying.
 This is expected because we can see the carrying capacity is reached at around t=2500 in the initial plot of the data - the data set follows a logistic growth curve.
 Equally, exponential growth is unrestricted by limited resources, and so we would expect growth under this simulation to reach much higher population sizes for the same initial population size and growth rate.